bmroh965/infrastructure/s3cloudfront/README.md

 1. Change directory into the `s3cloudfront` folder in this repo.

-1. Copy `fp_context.cdn.env.example` to `develpment.env`.
+1. Copy `fp_context.cdn.env.example` to `development.env`.
 In the `#devops` Slack channel, ask for the proper values to add to this file for the development environment.
 Please note that the AWS credentials are session-based, and therefore they are short-lived.

 1. Confirm in the `#devops` channel that no one else is currently working in the development AWS account, so that you don't interfere with their work.